Qabel/qabel-infrastructure/README.md

     $ # Get fresh code (do this after one of the downstream repos was updated)
     $ inv update

-Note: `app-data` needs to be on a file system supporting links.
-Specifically, it can't be a VirtualBox shared directory.
-Fix:
+Note: `app-data` can't be a VirtualBox shared directory.

     $ cat invoke.yaml